-For me, it wasn’t.
-IT WASN’T THAT AT ALL.
+For me, it wasn’t that.
+IT WASN’T THAT AT ALL!!!
 And as a result, I have been watching The OC on and off pretty much non-stop since the day it first aired on E4 13 years ago.
 I love everything about this show.
 Sandy and Kirsty Cohen taught me more about adult relationships than I could ever hope to convey.
 Ryan and Summer are the king and queen of character development.
 I enjoy analysing Volchok’s minimal backstory, I boo internally when Oliver arrives onto the scene, and I marvel at Kaitlin’s occasional profound moments.

 But you know who I’m most taken with, always?
 MARISSA COOPER.
 Coop, if you will.
 CosmoGirl, if you read Atomic County.
 Newport Barbie, if you’re a jealous girl from Harbor’s state school equivalent.
 Marissa, in my eyes, gets a raw deal.
-Despite her untimely screen-death 10 years ago, she is still discussed on pop culture websites and Twitter profiles (mostly mine) on a regular basis and seems to be largely regarded as A BIT OF A BRAT – a spoiled, privileged, melodramatic little girl who does nothing but destroy the lives of those around her.
+Despite her untimely screen-death 10 years ago, she is still discussed on pop culture websites and Twitter profiles (mostly mine) on a regular basis and seems to be largely regarded as A BIT OF A BRAT – a spoiled, privileged, melodramatic little rich girl who does nothing but destroy the lives of those around her.

 That was an OC reference.
 Expect a lot of them.